Keepthescore.com REST API for scores, leaderboards, and counters

 - Delete a player, counter or team

-- Set the appearance of leaderboards and scoresheets
+- Set the appearance of a board (but not sports scoreboards)

-The API does not allow you to create a scoreboard
+The API does not allow you to create a board

 This documentation is a work in progress, just like the API itself.
 Not everything is documented yet.
 If you have a request or find something that is confusing or wrong, please write an email to [email protected].